 Only a few short years ago, when mobile devices were still mainly cell phones and music players, the thought of a mobile revolution supplanting the computer revolution seemed distant.
 However, we have seen a major shift in the way we use communication technologies mainly because wireless access to the Internet has improved dramatically and major investments have been made, and continue to be made, in mobile hardware and software.
-What will the immediate future of mobility look like?
 Desktop vs. Mobile OS.
-Desktop vs. Laptop vs. Netbook vs. Tablet.

 Ignatia Webs: What to take into account when chosing a mobile device for learning?

 Ignatia Webs gives us an interesting article on choosing a mobile device for learning.
 This article, however, is good if you are looking at starting from scratch on a mLearning project where you will be in charge of providing the devices.
 Read it at: Ignatia Webs: What to take into account when chosing a mobile device for learning?
 When considering a device that has Wifi, look for one that creates a mobile hotspot.

 QR Codes: Augmenting Augmented Reality | Instructional Design Fusions

 SEPTEMBER 26, 2010

 QR codes can be read by specialized scanners, by mobile phones with cameras, and by smartphones.
 Mobile phones and smartphones require a reader application to display information associated with a QR code, native on some of the newer models of phones.

 Speak Up 2009: The biggest Obstacle to Using Technology in Ed.Not Being Able to Use Student's Own Mobile Devices!